 \subsection{Bidding system architecture}

 \paragraph{Clicks attribution} It is rarely the case when a single click leads to a desired outcome.
 Usually, a customer journey starts with a single click, but it is a chain of clicks that results in a conversion event.
-Identifying click chains and attributing credit to a single click in each click chain is a complex independent task that requires great engineering efforts.
-At Zalando, the \textit{performance measurement pipeline} takes up these challenges and measures the performance of online marketing at scale.
+Identifying click chains and attributing credit to a single click in each click chain is a complex independent task that requires great engineering efforts. \iftoggle{camera-ready-version}{ At Zalando, the \textit{performance measurement pipeline} takes up these challenges and measures the performance of online marketing at scale.
 In short, the pipeline sources all marketing clicks, sales, as well as more complex conversion events such as customer acquisitions, and creates the customers’ journeys across all their devices, from first ad interaction to conversion.
-Then, an attribution module comes into play and determines how much incremental value was created by every ad click by iterating many different attribution models.
+Then, it determines how much incremental value was created by every ad click based on a large number of parallel randomized experiments.
 We refer the interested reader to \cite{zalando_attribution} for more details. }{ At company X, the \textit{performance measurement pipeline} takes up these challenges and measures the performance of online marketing at scale.
 In short, the pipeline sources all marketing clicks, sales, as well as more complex conversion events such as customer acquisitions, and creates the customers’ journeys across all their devices, from first ad interaction to conversion.
 Then, it determines how much incremental value was created by every ad click based on a large number of parallel randomized experiments. }